google/grinder.dart/readme.md

     pub run grind <args>

-will run the `tool/grind.dart` script with the given arguments.
+will run the `tool/grinder.dart` script with the supplied arguments.

 ### API documentation